 “This is a sound that is being heard more around New England: the sound of a unique artist pursuing, orchestrating and delivering his or her vision.
 You can tell other bands are working up to this standard.
 Guys like Ben raise the bar.” – Mike Loce, The Noise

 That same year Ben took a formative trip to Hawai’i where he discovered the ‘ukulele.
 This little four-stringed axe made more sense to the drummer than a guitar ever did and took his compositions in a new direction.
 Armed with intimate percussionist’s knowledge of rhythm and the melodic versatility of the ‘ukulele, Ben’s musical vision has become fully articulated.

 With the release of his third solo album, Oakleaf, came the formation of the Ben Carr Music Project, a group dedicated to performing Ben’s original music.
 This is a funky melding of ‘ukulele jazz, prog rock and drum orchestrations that deliver toe tapping melodies over a solid foundation of dynamic rhythms.

-Autumn 2016 finds Ben putting the finishing touches on a collection of solo ‘ukulele compositions entitled, A River’s View of Sunrise.
+In December 2016, Ben released his fifth studio album — a collection of solo ‘ukulele compositions entitled, A River’s View of Sunrise.
 This album continues the exploration into his songwriting and creation of tone poems, enhanced with beatboxing, loop pedal and effects, intricate fingerpicking, and harmonic tapped melodies.

 In addition to being a performing and recording artist, Ben is also committed to teaching drums, percussion and ‘ukulele in schools and privately.
 He is a graduate of the James Hill Ukulele Initiative, a teacher certification process.